Arshonda/base_bg/README.md

 ### 1. Prerequisites

 -   Python 3.8+
--   An `.env` file with your configuration.
+-   A `.env` file for your configuration.

 ### 2. Setup